Juan de Dios Ortúzar: Early life and education

-Ortúzar earned a BSc in mathematics and a civil-engineering degree at PUC.

-He moved to the United Kingdom in 1973 to study at the University of Leeds, receiving an MSc in transport planning and a PhD in 1979 for research on demand modelling.
+Ortúzar earned a BSc in mathematics and a civil-engineering degree at PUC in 1971.
+In 1972 he joined PUC's Department of Transport Engineering, and in 1973 he was awarded a British Council scholarship to study at the University of Leeds, receiving an MSc in transport planning and engineering in 1975.
+After returning to Chile to work for three years, he took up a research assistantship at Leeds that formed the basis of his PhD thesis on discrete choice modelling, which he received in 1980.